 The Weber Smoker Mountain and Pit Barrel cookers are perfect products for all your grilling, frying, roasting, and slow cooking needs.
 But which one should you get to take on your next trip or make your primary cooker?

 In this article, I will compare the Pit Barrel Cooker vs Weber Smokey mountain to see which is better to use.

 Pit Barrel Cooker vs Weber Smokey Mountain comparison

 Looking at both the Weber Smokey Mountain and Pit Barrel Cooker, you can already tell that they are made from the best quality materials.
 They even offer some very cool features, which makes them both stand out from the rest of the crowd.
-To point out the differences between these cookers, I'll give you a quick overview of what each has to offer then go into the detailed comparison point by point.
+To point out the differences between the pit barrel cooker vs wsm, I'll give you a quick overview of what each has to offer then go into the detailed comparison point by point.

 Overview of Pit Barrel Cooker